 There are many ways to damage your tent.
 We list common accidents and how to repair them, replace them, or find spares.
 Includes emergency repair tips.

 So your very expensive tent gets broken or damaged.
 What can you do?
 We will show you a few ways to help you fix the problem.

 Many family tents are a considerable financial investment, and when accidents happen, such as a bent tent pole, you could be facing the prospect of seeing that investment disappear.

-Here’s a quick list of broken items with what options you can take to repair or replace them.
+Here's a quick list of broken items and options to repair or replace them.

 Fixing a bent tent peg

 You will get bent tent pegs, especially if you use the basic pegs that come with some tents.